-Praising God In Your Prison is Regarded Optional.
+Praising God In Your Prison is Often Regarded as Optional.
 But That’s Not What the Word of God Says

 We all are guilty of this attitude.

-When we face difficult times, the first step is to feel disappointed, a failure or even saying with our very own mouth that
+When we face difficult times, the first step is to feel disappointed, like a failure or even saying with our very own mouth